MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 === Networking Frameworks

 Apple provides different frameworks for #gls("ptp") connections using different layers of abstraction or different underlying technologies.
 One of these frameworks is called Multipeer Connectivity.
 Newport describes it as an implementation of the mobile telephone model #cite(<newport_gossip_2017>, form: "year") in his article about gossip in smartphone #gls("ptp") networks.
 Apple states, the framework "supports the discovery of services provided by nearby devices and supports communicating with those services through message-based data, streaming data, and resources (such as files).
-In iOS, the framework uses infrastructure Wi-Fi networks, peer-to-peer Wi-Fi, and Bluetooth personal area networks for the underlying transport.
+In #gls("ios"), the framework uses infrastructure Wi-Fi networks, peer-to-peer Wi-Fi, and Bluetooth personal area networks for the underlying transport.
 In macOS and tvOS, it uses infrastructure Wi-Fi, peer-to-peer Wi-Fi, and Ethernet" @apple_inc_multipeer_nodate.
-Contrary to this excerpt of the documentation, tests and information gathered from Apple's developer forum conclude that Mulipeer Connectivty does not support Bluetooth for #gls("ptp") networking anymore and got disabled with the release of iOS 11 @quinn_the_eskimo_ios_2017.
+Contrary to this excerpt of the documentation, tests and information gathered from Apple's developer forum conclude that Mulipeer Connectivty does not support Bluetooth for #gls("ptp") networking anymore and got disabled with the release of #gls("ios") 11 @quinn_the_eskimo_ios_2017.

 In an approach to give a brief overview about Apples networking #gls("api")s, Apple describes Multipeer Connectivity as a high-level interface to Apples #gls("ptp") WiFi support and also introduces the Network Framework, which is considered a low-level interface by Apple engineers @quinn_the_eskimo_network_2024.
 Apples Documentation states developers should use this framework when they need direct access to protocols like TLS, TCP, and UDP for their custom application protocols.
 The Network framework features opt-in support for #gls("ptp") connection establishment via #gls("awdl") and also does not support connecting via Bluetooth, which is accessible through the Core Bluetooth Framework. @apple_inc_tn3151_2023